-Due to the current pandemic and the fact that show is heavily centered around coordinating production around the world, it's a bit early to tell if we'll see a second season in the near future.
-The eight-episode series stretched across both the US and India, as Sima paired her eligible clients based off their career ambitions, personality, astrological compatibility, and family dynamics.
-Of course, sifting through the expectations of her clients and more importantly, their parents, was a hot topic of conversation throughout the show.
-Looking ahead, Smriti is already finding ways she help improve the show, the biggest being with portraying diversity within the cast.
+"Indian Matchmaking"'s first season stretched across both the US and India, as Taparia paired her eligible clients based on their career ambitions, personalities, astrological compatibilities, and family dynamics.
+Of course, sifting through the expectations of her clients — and, more importantly, their parents — was a hot topic of conversation throughout the show.
+Looking ahead, Mundhra is already finding ways she can help improve the show, the biggest being portraying diversity within the cast.

 "We have people from different religious backgrounds, different social economic backgrounds, different ideological backgrounds.
 I wanted the show to represent different aspects of the diaspora — not only one lens," she previously told OprahMag.com.
 Of host Taparia, Mundhra added: "This is an ongoing cycle of life for our community and for Sima, specifically.
 She's going to continue doing this work, on camera and off.
 The story continues."

 The modern-era matchmaking series is a refreshing new spin on the reality-TV dating market, and Netflix's season three announcement has us keeping our fingers crossed that we'll be seeing a lot more of Taparia and her eligible clients in the future.
 Ahead, find out everything we know about "Indian Matchmaking" season two, including when it premieres.